Corvette C3 Special Editions

 1982 Chevrolet Corvette Collector Edition

-The Collector Edition included special silver/beige color paint with pinstripes, special cloisonné badges on the front, sides and rear, and wheels similar to the popular 1967 alloy wheels.
+The Collector Edition featured exclusive Silver Beige Metallic paint with fading shadow pinstripes, special cloisonné badges on the nose, sides, and rear, and finned aluminum wheels inspired by the popular 1967 bolt-on alloys.

 A genuine Collector Edition can be identified by the VIN code, it differs from normal production, as Chevrolet also did with the Pace Car Replica.
 The Collector Edition's sixth and seventh digits are 07, while other 1982 Corvettes are 87.
 The Corvette C3 decoder will recognize and tell you if the VIN is a Collectors Edition Corvette.